joe-io/kicking-it-with-kubernetes/hellok8s/README.md

 The next exercise is to take what you learned here and create a Dockerfile for the `analyzer` service.

 # Write deployment configuration
-You should now have **2 Dockerfiles** that create a valid image that can be run locally.
+You should now have **2 Dockerfiles** that create valid images that can be run locally.
 If you do not have both Docker files go back to the last exercise and create them now.

-The latest Docker installs allow you to enable k8s locally.
+The latest Docker install allows you to enable k8s locally.
 Open the docker preferences and make sure that k8s is enabled. [[Mac Instructions]](https://docs.docker.com/docker-for-mac/#kubernetes) [[Windows Instructions]](https://docs.docker.com/docker-for-windows/#kubernetes)

 We will now define a k8s node and replica set in context of a deployment controller.
 Create a new file called deployment.yaml in the `api` directory and add the following configuration.